What is Postnatal Yoga?

 Physical Demand: Gentle Movement

-Adaptability: Highly Adaptable (to all needs and abilities)
+Adaptability: Highly Adaptable (For All Needs and Abilities)

 Notes on Postnatal Yoga